 Blobs in the Azure storage emulator are limited to a maximum size of 2 GB.

 Block blobs let you upload large blobs efficiently.
 Block blobs are comprised of blocks, each of which is identified by a block ID.
 You create or modify a block blob by writing a set of blocks and committing them by their block IDs.
 Each block can be a different size, up to a maximum of 100 MB (4 MB for requests using REST versions before 2016-05-31), and a block blob can include up to 50,000 blocks.
 The maximum size of a block blob is therefore slightly more than 4.75 TB (100 MB X 50,000 blocks).
 For REST versions before 2016-05-31, the maximum size of a block blob is a little more than 195 GB (4 MB X 50,000 blocks).
 If you are writing a block blob that is no more than 256 MB (64 MB for requests using REST versions before 2016-05-31) in size, you can upload it in its entirety with a single write operation; see Put Blob.

-Storage clients default to a 32 MB maximum single block upload, settable using the SingleBlobUploadThresholdInBytes property.
+Storage clients default to a 128 MB maximum single blob upload, settable using the SingleBlobUploadThresholdInBytes property of the BlobRequestOptions object.
 When a block blob upload is larger than the value in this property, storage clients break the file into blocks.
-You can set the number of threads used to upload the blocks in parallel using the ParallelOperationThreadCount property.
+You can set the number of threads used to upload the blocks in parallel on a per-request basis using the ParallelOperationThreadCount property of the BlobRequestOptions object.

 When you upload a block to a blob in your storage account, it is associated with the specified block blob, but it does not become part of the blob until you commit a list of blocks that includes the new block's ID.
 New blocks remain in an uncommitted state until they are specifically committed or discarded.
 Writing a block does not update the last modified time of an existing blob.